JonasKruckenberg/imagetools/docs/spec.md

 ### Shorthand

-As space is always at a premium and legibility quickly becomes and issue when dealing with multiple transformations, the transformations most commonly used MAY expose _Sharthands_. _Shorthands_ are treated the same way boolean transformations are: A keyword either by itself or followed with the argument `"true"`.
+As space is always at a premium and legibility quickly becomes an issue when dealing with multiple transformations, the transformations most commonly used MAY expose _Sharthands_. _Shorthands_ are treated the same way boolean transformations are: A keyword either by itself or followed with the argument `"true"`.